slack-ruby/slack-ruby-client/README.md

 ##### Other Errors

+In case of Slack temporarily unavailability a `Slack::Web::Api::Errors::ServerError` (`Slack::Web::Api::Errors::SlackError` subclass) subclasses will be raised and original `Faraday::Error` will be accesible via `exception.cause`.

+Specifically `Slack::Web::Api::Errors::ParsingError` will be raised on non-json response (i. e.
+200 OK with `Slack unavailable` HTML page) and `Slack::Web::Api::Errors::HttpRequestError` subclasses for connection failures (`Slack::Web::Api::Errors::TimeoutError` for read/open timeouts & `Slack::Web::Api::Errors::UnavailableError` for 5xx HTTP responses).

 In any other case, a `Faraday::ClientError` will be raised.
-This may be the case if Slack is temporarily unavailable, for example.

 ### RealTime Client